allenai/allennlp-guide/chapters/part2/representing-text-as-features.md

 2. TextField and TokenIndexer (Tokens → Ids)
 3. TextFieldEmbedder (Ids → Vectors)

-We want our code to not have to specify which of all of the many possible options we're using to represent text as features; if we did that we would need to change our code to run simple experiments.
+We want our `DatasetReader` and `Model` to not have to specify which of all of the many possible options we're using to represent text as features; if we did that we would need to change our code to run simple experiments.
 Instead, we introduce high-level abstractions that encapsulate these operations and write our code using the abstractions.
 Then, when we run our code, we can construct the objects with the particular versions of these abstractions that we want (in software engineering, this is called _dependency injection_).

 In the following sections, we will examine the first two abstractions in detail, showing how we go from text to something that can be input to a PyTorch `Model`.